MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ### Build and deploy multiple packages to multiple deployment groups

-If you want to deploy the 32-bit version of Office, you can create additional installation packages.
-(Two different architectures can't be included in the same package.)
+If you need to deploy the 32-bit version of Microsoft 365 Apps, you can create additional applications.
+Two different architectures (x86 and x64 in this case) can't be included in the same application.
 For more information, see [Define your installation packages](plan-microsoft-365-apps.md#step-4---define-your-installation-packages).

-### Use different update channels for Office
+### Use different update channels

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates.
 To do so, you choose an update channel for your users.
 For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).